IncPlasma/support/promotionguide.md

 Novice Scripters are people who are able to write simple scripts in Lua.

 Requirements:
-- Your application musct include at least two examples of your work.
+- Your application must include at least two examples of your work.
 - Your application must include examples of your code, either uploaded to a paste website, on GitHub or sent as a message.

 ## Intermediate Scripter